Frequently Asked Questions

 To let us know that you will be away, please submit this online standby request or call us on 1800 451 300 and speak to our Client Services team.

-If you have a Mobile or Solo alarm, you can take this with you if you are travelling in Australia as these devices will work anywhere there is 4G coverage.
+If you have a MePACS Mobile alarm or Solo Connect watch, you can take them with you anywhere in Australia.
+They will work wherever there is 4G coverage.
 Just remember to take the charger with you!

 What are nominated contacts and how many do I need?

-Nominated contacts are people who you trust and who are capable of providing assistance.
+Nominated contacts are people who you trust and who are capable of providing assistance or conduct welfare checks.
+They can be family members, friends or trusted neighbours and should be well known to you.

-Nominated contacts can be family members, friends or trusted neighbours.
-They should have a key to your home, or you may choose to have a key safe for easy shared access.
+Ideally, they should live no further than 30-45 minutes from your home and should have a key to your home.
+Alternatively, you may choose to have a key safe for easy shared access.

 You can choose up to three people as your nominated contacts.